goodyduru/goodyduru.github.io/_drafts/2023-09-29-ipc-unix-domain-sockets.md

 We won't talk about functions like [`getaddrinfo()`](https://man7.org/linux/man-pages/man3/getaddrinfo.3.html), [`freeaddrinfo()`](https://man7.org/linux/man-pages/man3/getaddrinfo.3.html), and others because they aren't necessary for IPC.
 You can learn more about them over on Beej's excellent [guide to networking](https://beej.us/guide/bgnet/html/).

 ### Unix Domain Sockets
 Sorry it took so long to get here, had to give context :-).
 Unix Domain Sockets which I'll call UDS from here on is simply IPC over sockets.
-When two application processes communicate over UDS, they are communicating over the same buffer referenced by different sockets in the different applications.
-This buffer is set up by the OS when connection is made between the two processes.
+When two application processes communicate over UDS, they are communicating using the buffers allocated to each sockets.
+These buffers are set up by the OS when the sockets are created.

 The referencing socket on the client side is created by calling the `socket()` function.
 The referencing socket on the server side is created when it `accept()` a connection.
 The socket created by calling the `socket()` function on the server side is **never** used for data transfer.
 It is only used for listening to incoming connections.